 There are no admission requirements.
-Anyone can register, independent of education level, grade average, age, nationality, or company affiliation.
+Anyone can register, irrespective of education level, grade average, age, nationality, or company affiliation.
 Our customized, interactive online courses are particularly suited for:

 Please always review the course requirements and the target audience of each individual course.